Understanding how liquidation can affect your business goals

 - If you operate as a corporation, LLC or other limited liability entity, you can file for Chapter 7 on behalf of that entity.
 If your business has little in the way of assets or if it can do business without assets, it may be able reopen after filing for Chapter 7.

 Chapter 7 for small business debts or even personal debts from the operation of a partnership or sole proprietorship is significantly more complicated than its personal and consumer debt counterpart.
 Therefore, it is imperative that you speak to an experienced small business bankruptcy lawyer in Northridge or Van Nuys before settling on Chapter 7 for your business.

 Call us to discuss your options for small business bankruptcy

 How you manage business debt today can have a huge impact on your company for years to come.
-With more than 18 years of experience in all aspects of bankruptcy and debt management practice, Raichelson Law, P.C. can help you understand your options and plot the best course for the future of your business.
+With more than 18 years of experience in all aspects of bankruptcy and debt management practice, the Law Office of Michael H. Raichelson can help you understand your options and plot the best course for the future of your business.
 Call our office today at 818-444-7770 or contact us online to schedule a no-obligation consultation with one of our highly qualified attorneys.